BerlinSky/aphrodite/README.md

-# Starter Kit for Gulp, ES6, Browser-sync
+# Web Application Starter Kit for Gulp, ES6, Browser-sync

 ### Features and Components
 1. Compile sass with gulp-sass